Panoptic-Biomedical-Imaging-Lab/panoptic-biomedical-imaging-lab.github.io/content/_index.md

       title: "Panoptic Biomedical Imaging Lab"
       subtitle: "University of Ulsan"
       text: |-
-        **Artificial Intelligence and Computational Imaging
+        **Image Processing and Artificial Intelligence
         for Biomedical Applications**

-        We develop artificial intelligence and computational imaging methods for analyzing facial, retinal, OCT, and medical images.
+        Our laboratory develops advanced image processing and artificial intelligence technologies for the visualization, processing, and analysis of both internal and external structures of the human body.

-        Our goal is to develop quantitative and interpretable imaging technologies for biomedical and clinical applications.
+        By integrating computational imaging and deep learning, we aim to provide practical solutions for biomedical research, clinical assessment, and digital healthcare applications.
     design:
       columns: '1'
       background: